hapax/hapax.github.io/assets/bhqc.md

 then output the results, like doing a google search or playing Minecraft.
-If a black hole really is a quantum computer, we can ask: what computation is it doing, and what is the output from that?
+If a black hole really is a quantum computer, we can ask: what computation is it doing, and what is its output?
 We'll actually start with the output, and then reverse engineer the computational task being performed, which mirrors the history of the subject.